remolaz/ml_book/chapter_1.md

 **w** has dimension [**n, 1**]; X has dimension [**n, m**]; A has dimension [**1, m**].

 In this example we used **vectorization**.
 The python numpy library exploit parallelization to enhance the computational time.
-In fact, both GPU and CPU have parallelization instructions: they're sometimes called SIMD instructions (Single Instruction Multiple Data.
+In fact, both GPU and CPU have parallelization instructions: they're sometimes called SIMD instructions (Single Instruction Multiple Data).

 ### Optimization:
 Update the parameters using gradient descent method